hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 - fragment length distribution
 - strand-specific methods

-If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
+If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[1](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
 The **Salmon algorithm can learn these sample-specific biases and account for them in the transcript abundance estimates**.
-Salmon is extremely fast at "mapping" reads to the transcriptome and often more accurate than standard approaches [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].

 ## How does Salmon estimate transcript abundances?

-Similar to standard base-to-base alignment approaches, the quasi-mapping approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best map prior to quantification [[3](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].
+The "quasi-mapping" approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best map prior to quantification [[2](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].

 ### **Indexing**